 The Company considers temporary investments having original maturities of three months or less from date of purchase to be cash equivalents.
 Restricted cash is recorded in other assets, based on when the restrictions expire.
-Other assets includes \$3.7 million of restricted cash at September 30, 2020 and \$3.0 million at December 31, 2019.
+Other assets include \$3.7 million of restricted cash at March 31, 2021 related toletters of credit in lieu of a cash deposit for the Company's leases.